-The Office of Research Strategy and Development (ORSD) holds the Faculty NIH Grant Proposal Writing Course.
+The Office of Research Strategy and Development (ORSD) administers the Faculty NIH Grant Proposal Writing Course.
 The course is offered twice annually and is designed to assist primary faculty who are actively developing NIH grant proposals for upcoming cycles.

 “I participated in the ORSD Faculty Grant Writing Short Course in the Fall of 2012 and I’m very happy to say that the grant I wrote during the course was funded on the first submission.
 I have no doubt that the course was instrumental in the success of the RO1 application.
 The process of writing, getting detailed feedback and insight from the instructors and fellow faculty participants and then editing is incredibly useful and helpful, as is playing the role of “reviewer” when providing feedback to your peers.
 The course should serve as a model for all grant writing and I highly encourage everyone to take it.”